 Who We Are and What We Are Studying:

 Critica is a non-profit organization that was established to learn about how people get information about science.
-Our mission is to improve the public acceptance of scientific consensus, counteract misstatements about health and science, and promote the use of scientific evidence in public policymaking.
+Our mission is to improve the public understanding of scientific consensus, counteract misstatements about health and science, and promote the use of scientific evidence in public policymaking.

 We are now engaged in a research study to better understand attitudes and beliefs about two topics: